DomoApps/documentation-generator-action/CROSS_REPO_SYNC.md

 ### 1. Destination Repository Setup (domo-developer-portal)

-The destination repository needs these files (already created in this repo):
+The destination repository needs these files (example templates available in this repo):

 ```
 .github/